Promises and Secrets

 Who will be taken?

 When you hear a phrase like "Jesus will come and take the church to Heaven." or "The Rapture will take the church out of the earth and up to Heaven.", what comes to your mind as to who will be "taken"?
 First off, none of the passages in the Bible regarding Jesus' coming and the "taking" mention "Heaven" as a destination.
 This is an interpretation requiring the addition of the destination.
 More on this later.
-But aside from that, does your thought include all the people in your "Church" (Catholic, Presbyterian, Mormon, Seventh-Day Adventist, non-denominational, Wesleyan, Baptist, etc.), or just the people in your "church" (1000 Main Street)?
+But aside from that, does your thought include all the people in your "Church" (Catholic, Presbyterian, Mormon, Seventh-Day Adventist, non-denominational, Pentecostal, Wesleyan, Baptist, etc.), or just the people in your "church" (1000 Main Street)?
 Or do you broaden the idea to include all "true Christians" around the world, regardless of their denomination or what they believe?

 Maybe you are very magnanimous and feel that the "taken" will include anyone who is a "good" person, whether or not they go to "church", or even if they do not believe in God.
 Or, maybe you feel that the decision will be based by God on how we live according to the way He told us to live.
 There are other ways people look at it, but this will give you the general idea.